nadako/lang/ideas.md

    should yield a `TImmutable` type as well, as for function calls, an explicit specifier could be used for starters, but later it could infer whether it mutates the instance or not.

+ * Null-safety.
+Assume all types non-nullable, unless they are annotated somehow, forbid using `null` for non-nullable types, provide sugar for easy unwrapping.
+Ideally, also provide automatic unwrapping on `if (some != null)` checks, but that's gonna require control flow analysis.

  * Type classes AKA Rust-style traits.
 This is a really powerful concept with which we can provide required behaviour to any existing type without run-time overhead (via static dispatch).